-Written exams: There will be one written midterm exam and one final exam.
-All exams will be over the total material of the course and all students must take all exams.
+2. Practical exams: There will be one midterm laboratory practical, and one final lab practical.
+All exams will be comprehensive over the total material of the course and all students must take all exams.
 If a student does not or cannot take the final due to an emergency, then plans must be made at the discretion of the professor to complete all course work within a specified time period.